GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/src/README.md

 ## Debugging and Troubleshooting

+Note that python version > 3.8 is required.

-If you run into a `ModuleNotFoundError`, install the dependencies before running the code:
+If you run into a `ModuleNotFoundError`, install the required dependencies:
 `pip3 install -r requirements.txt`

 A few convenience options are provided to simplify development, debugging and troubleshooting: